Chizuko Yoshida: Career

 The scale of Chizuko's work increased in the early 1960s.
 These prints contained massive architectural forms and incorporated Japanese calligraphic elements.
 Around this time, she also started to experiment with embossing the prints, which added visual depth to the works.

 In 1969 Chizuko won a prize at the International Print Triennial for her piece, Star, Star, Star A.

 The use of embossing would carry into Chizuko's work in the 1970s and was used to create pseudo-optical illusions within the prints.
 In the early 1970s, Hodaka began incorporating zinc plates, allowing for the use of more photographic images in his work.
 Chizuko would follow suit, gathering images from magazines and layering them with her woodblock prints.
 This method was used to create Chizuko-san's Reef series, based on her experience of seeing the Great Barrier Reef from an airplane while flying to Australia.

 Work

 Her woodblock prints range from geometric abstraction to music to phenomena in nature to beautiful gestures composed of butterflies or flowers.
 A refined Japanese aesthetic prevails within her use of various modern international styles.

 Collections and exhibitions

-She exhibited in the College Women's Association of Japan since its beginning in 1956 and in the annual Contemporary Women's Exhibition in Ueno Museum since 1987.
+Her work was exhibited at the College Women's Association of Japan from its beginning in 1956 and in the annual Contemporary Women's Exhibition in Ueno Museum from 1987 onwards.
 She was invited to exhibit in many international art and print biennials.

 In 2014, Chizuko was part of the exhibit "Breaking Barriers: Japanese Women and Print Artists 1950-2000" at the Portland Art Museum.
+From September 27, 2025 – January 4, 2026, the Portland Art Museum mounted the first major museum retrospective of Chizuko’s work.

 The largest collection of her works can be found in the Yokohama Museum of Art, with works also in the British Museum, Art Institute of Chicago, Philadelphia Museum of Modern Art, the Tokyo International Museum of Modern Art, and the Minneapolis Institute of Art.